 You may not get your way this time, so prepare yourself for a "no" just in case.
 If you are unsuccessful in your request, be professional and ask if there may be a suitable time to put your case forward again.

 Ultimately, if your current employer is unable to meet your expectations, it may be time to consider a new job.

-Download our Salary Checker App to find out what you’re worth.
+Get our latest Salary Survey and find out what you’re worth.